Megabalaena

-Megabalaena (lit. '"large Balaena"') is an extinct genus of baleen whales in the family Balaenidae, known from the Toyama Formation of Japan, which dates to the late Miocene epoch (~9 million years ago).
+Megabalaena (lit. '"large Balaena"') is an extinct genus of baleen whale known from the Toyama Formation of Japan, which dates to the late Miocene epoch (~).
 The genus contains a single species, Megabalaena sapporoensis, known from a partial skeleton including a partial skull.
-It likely had a full body length of 12.7 m.
+It is classified within the family Balaenidae, which contains the modern right whales and bowhead whale.
+Megabalaena likely had a full body length of 12.7 m.